fbpx

 Professor of History, Race, and Public Policy at Harvard Kennedy School | Author of The Condemnation of Blackness | Co-Host of Some of My Best Friends Are

 Bringing people of color into our companies isn't enough.
-We must transform our cultures so they can bring their full selves and achieve their full potential.
+We must transform our cultures so they can achieve their full potential.

 Anthony Jack